DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 - Users can click up to 20 places on a map, leaving a pin/circle with initials

 ## Self imposed rules
+I came up with a few self imposed rules to really showcase the tools and models available
 * Only use Visual Studio Code with the Kilo Extension (Kilo combines the best features of AI coding tools, supporting many models, free and open-source) - [kilocode.ai](https://kilocode.ai)
 * Use only ChatGPT for brain storming / idea generation, no coding.
-* Only use Kilo AI extension with xAI Grok Code Fast 1
+* Only use Kilo AI extension with xAI: Grok Code Fast 1 as the model
-* Limed usage of my prior coding knowledge and experience.
+* Limited usage of my prior coding knowledge and experience.
 I want this to be more about the capabilities of Agent tools, although this isn't a vibe code or attempt at a one-shot.

 ## The first prompt
-This prompt I went with isn't aimed at trying to one-shot this.
+To begin, I came up with the initial prompt.
+I wasn't trying one-shot this but did try to be clear on the basic boiler plate.
 I gave it some guidance on the tech stack and structure I wanted because that's what I'm interested in right now and most familiar with.
-I already have the Azure Infra to hand.
+I already have the Azure Infra to hand too so that was a big factor.

+The first prompt I came up with was simple:

 ```
 I'm hosting a team building event.
 I want to develop a web application that captures which countries and places colleagues have been too.